solo-io/gloo/docs/content/guides/traffic_management/destination_types/discovered_upstream/_index.md

 Here, we can see an upstream was created and accepted.
 The upstream points to the petstore service on port 8080 in the default namespace.

 By default the upstream created is rather simple.
-It represents a specific kubernetes service.
-However, the petstore application is a swagger service.
-Gloo Edge can discover this swagger spec, but by default Gloo Edge's function discovery features are turned off to improve performance.
+It represents a specific Kubernetes service.
+However, the petstore application is an OpenAPI (Swagger) service.
+Gloo Edge can discover this OpenAPI spec, but by default Gloo Edge's function discovery features are turned off to improve performance.
 To enable Function Discovery Service (fds) on our petstore, we need to label the namespace.